CharlesWang-lq/FPSProject/README.md

 UI for how much ammo you have left (not just the ammo in your magazine, but the whole gun)✅

-damage text popup for zombie✅
+damage text popup and fadeout and moveup for zombie✅

 there are serval already knew bug exist in the game bug such as when player reach the edge or conner of the playground, there is a possiblity to fall off,